ipfs/ipfs-blog/src/_blog/2023-10-introducing-dappling.md

 As we continue to improve, we're always looking for user feedback to guide us.
 Our focus remains on providing a platform that is not just decentralized but also highly performant and user-friendly.

-If you run into **any** problems, want to connect, or just say hi, my DMs are open on [𝕏](https://x.com/0xBookland).
-I would love to hear your feedback and help you get all of your projects deployed as we transition to the infrastructure of the future.
+If you run into **any** problems, want to connect or just say hi, our DMs are open on [𝕏](https://x.com/0xBookland).
+We would love to hear your feedback and help you get all of your projects deployed as we transition to the infrastructure of the future.

 🙏